jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 A potential sleeper is primed with a process state update (!`PROCESS_STATE_RUNNING`), before checking for an event on which it depends.
 It then decides whether to yield the processor.
 If the processor is yielded, another process must set the process state to `PROCESS_STATE_RUNNING` again when the target event has completed.

-The `schedule_self` function is the scheduler-entry path a process should use when voluntarily yielding the processor.
+The `schedule_self` function is the schedule module entry path a process should use when voluntarily yielding the processor.
 Added to [src/schedule.c](code0/src/schedule.c):

 ```C
 void schedule_self()